 --dave

-January 15, 2011
+said on January 15, 2011

 I'm wondering how old this style of raising children is and how it arose?
 Is it really just an immigrant phenomenon as Amy Chua seems to suggest?
 I seriously doubt it.
 It seems very strong in high-class Taiwan families.
 I'm guessing it could be especially strong in old high-class families whose ancestors competed seriously in the examination system.
 In those examinations you probably really did aspire to be perfect.
 I'm wondering if Amy Chua's family was a Mainland family of this tradition, but I haven't read her book yet.
 Is it any different among Taiwanese or Hakka in Taiwan whose parents and grandparents went through the Japanese educational system?

-January 16, 2011
+said on January 16, 2011

 This was a great and insightful discussion.
 Though Chua is now retreating from the essay, there is no question it brought attention to her book and the WSJ.
 Though she may now innocently claim that things were taken of context, I don't think Professor Chua is as stupid as she professes.
 For her and the Murdoch rag, the ends justified the means.